Create your best hormone health with East Asian medicine (a guide).

 It’s possible you feel: irritable, possibly tired & wired, anxious or restless

 When it comes to your cycle, you may experience: shorter cycles, early ovulation, or irregular cycles.
-If you BBT chart, you might discover that your temperatures are a little high in the follicular phase.
+If you look at your BBT chart, you might discover that your temperatures are a little high in the follicular phase.

 What you can do: